Buying and Selling FAQs in New Mexico

 Will New Mexico's Lemon Law cover the clunker I just bought?

 Well, it depends on your definition of "clunker."
-If you purchased or leased the vehicle and it's been away for repair for at least 30 days, or at least 4 attempts have been made to repair for the same problem at least 4 times, you may be covered under the New Mexico Lemon Law.
+If you purchased or leased the vehicle and it's been away for repair for at least 30 days, or at least 4 attempts have been made to repair for the same problem, you may be covered under the New Mexico Lemon Law.

 How is vehicle registration going to fit into my budget?

 Your registration cost will depend on the weight and model of your vehicle, as well as how many years you plan to register your vehicle (1- or 2-year registrations).

-To give you an idea, registration cost usually ranges from $27 to $62 for a 1-year registration and $54 to $124 for a 2-year registration.
+To give you an idea, registration cost usually ranges from $27 to $62 for a registration valid 1 year and $54 to $124 for a registration valid 2 years.